thetatoken/theta-mainnet-integration-guide/docs/setup.md

 git clone https://github.com/thetatoken/theta-protocol-ledger.git $GOPATH/src/github.com/thetatoken/theta
 ```

-[Install glide](https://github.com/Masterminds/glide).
 Then execute the following commands to download all dependencies:

 ```
 export THETA_HOME=$GOPATH/src/github.com/thetatoken/theta
 cd $THETA_HOME
 make get_vendor_deps
 ```
-Also [install jq](https://stedolan.github.io/jq/download/) to run the unit tests.

 ## Build and Install
 This should build the binaries and copy them into your `$GOPATH/bin`.
 Two binaries `theta` and `thetacli` are generated. `theta` can be regarded as the launcher of the Theta Ledger node, and `thetacli` is a wallet with command line tools to interact with the ledger.